 TIPS FOR OVERCOMING LIMITATIONS WHEN SHOOTING WITH THIRD PARTY FULL FRAME 35mm LENSES

-Another issue full frame lenses may create is the vignette that can appear when you use them on a medium format body.
-Since the image circle of the lens is designed for a full frame body is smaller than the image circle of the medium format lens, when you use a full frame 35mm lens on a medium format body the corners of the image may be darkened.
-It depends on the focal length of the lens how much vignette you will have, and the vignette will be more pronounced for wider angle lenses and less pronounced for longer lenses.
-For instance, this issue is more pronounced when I work with the Canon EF 17-40mm f/4L USM but less pronounced when I work with the Canon EF 24-105mm f/4L IS II USM especially zoomed in a bit, or with the Canon EF 70-200mm f/2.8L IS II USM because it is a longer lens.
+Another issue full-frame lenses may create is the vignette that can appear when you use them on a medium format body.
+Since the image circle of the lens is designed for a full-frame body is smaller than the image circle of the medium format lens, when you use a full-frame 35mm lens on a medium format body the corners of the image may be darkened.
+It depends on the focal length of the lens how intense the vignette will be, but keep in mind that the vignette will be more pronounced for wider angle lenses and less pronounced for longer lenses.
+For instance, this issue is more pronounced when I work with the Canon EF 17-40mm f/4L USM or the Canon EF 16-35mm f/4.0L IS USM but less pronounced when I work with the Canon EF 24-105mm f/4L IS II USM especially zoomed in a bit, or with the Canon EF 70-200mm f/2.8L IS II USM because it is a longer lens.
 This issue can be overcome by cropping in the image, however, this will mean losing some resolution in your final image and needing to compose having in mind the needed crop.
-It is not a deal breaker but it is something that you have to keep in mind because it can change the way you shoot.
+It is not a deal-breaker but it is something that you have to keep in mind because it can change the way you shoot.

 A workaround to this is to work with your tilt-shift lens on your medium format camera.
 These lenses can be used without major vignette issues with the medium format camera are the tilt-shift lenses, like the Canon 17 mm TS-E f/4L or the Canon 24 mm TS-E f/3.5L II, whose image circle is larger than the regular lenses.